VicccccW/Trailhead-LWC-Superbadge/README.md

 3. copy sample html and js into boatSearchForm cmp
 4. in order to pass the challenge, need to use track
 5. no need to use getter method for options

+### step 5

+1. create boatTile component
+2. use api instead of track for selectedBoatId